openstack/ironic/doc/source/deploy/cleaning.rst

 In-band
 -------
 In-band steps are performed by ironic making API calls to a ramdisk running on the node using a Deploy driver.
-Currently, only the ironic-python-agent ramdisk used with an agent_* driver supports in-band cleaning.
+Currently, all the drivers using ironic-python-agent ramdisk support in-band cleaning.
 By default, ironic-python-agent ships with a minimal cleaning configuration, only erasing disks.
 However, with this ramdisk, you can add your own cleaning steps and/or override default cleaning steps with a custom Hardware Manager.